In Loving Memory of Marshan Ungerman Wilson

 Mom is survived by her children, 19 grandchildren, and 29 great grandchildren with two on the way.
 Her brothers and sister; Keith Ungerman, Louis (Myra) Ungerman, Glen (Mary) Ungerman, Linda (Rick) Thomason.
 Also survived by her Special friend Marie Lindquist and many nieces and nephews.

 She was preceded in death by; her parents, Cody Sherman/grandson, Helen Ungerman/sister-in-law, and Michael Knop/son-in-law.

 We wish to express our heartfelt “THANK YOU” to her countless Angels-On-Earth who cared for her in her special times of need.
 Thank you for blessing her with your love, caring, kindness, and Christ like charity; which provided her the precious opportunity to remain a little longer where she most love to be....
 Her Home!!

 A Memorial of her life will be held on Saturday, December 1st 2018 at 12:00 Noon at the Heritage Funeral Home, 620 North Main Street, Huntington, Utah.
 Family and friends can call prior to the service from 11:00 am to 11:45 am.
 Interment will be in the Castle Dale Cemetery.

 Family and friends may sign the online guestbook and share a memory of Marshan at www.heritagefuneralhomeutah.com.

-To send flowers to Marshan's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Marshan Wilson, please visit our floral store.